creeperbit/woo-tabs-accordion/readme.md

 ### Does it work with any theme?

 Absolutely!
 It will work with any theme that is built with WordPress standard.

-### Do you want to encourage the developer team for future improvement?

-If you love this plugin and want to help others, please [__post a review__](https://wordpress.org/support/plugin/woo-tabs-accordion/reviews/?filter=5) for it.